 - Play every event you can.
 We performed over 40 times from December to March.
 We had small groups play at Christmas: they played the Rotary Club Christmas party, the Chamber of Commerce banquet, small jazz groups played at the coffee shop and every art event in town.
 By playing a lot, we created a ton of positive energy, created a lot of awareness in the program… plus the kids learned and performed a bunch of chamber music.
 It was AWESOME!

 - Create ownership!
 I asked the leaders how we can “motivate the unmotivated” and then took action on their suggestions.

 Have More Patience

 It’s not their fault.
 What is that old saying?
 “You don’t know what you don’t know.”
 We started from the very beginning and worked slowly until we could play the selection.
 I looked at every child and made adjustments in their hand position, embouchure, articulation, tone production…anything and everything that would make the individual play better.
-During the first week of one hour sectionals the French horns played 4 measures..the tubas made it through one note.
-But, that one note was pretty okay!
+During the first week of one-hour sectionals the French horns played 4 measures..the tubas made it through one note.
+However, that one note was pretty okay!

 Be More Competitive